Jānis Jaks

-Jānis Jaks (born 22 August 1995) is a Latvian professional ice hockey defenceman for HC Energie Karlovy Vary of the Czech Extraliga.
+Jānis Jaks (born 22 August 1995) is a Latvian professional ice hockey player who is a defenceman for HC Energie Karlovy Vary of the Czech Extraliga (ELH).

 Playing career

 Collegiate

 Jaks began playing for American International in the 2016–17 season and quickly established himself as a key defenceman, tallying five goals and six assists for a total of 11 points in his freshman year, with two of his goals being game-winners.

 Professional

 On 30 March 2020, Jaks was signed to a one-year contract with the Bakersfield Condors of the AHL for the 2020–21 season.
 With the commencement of the 2020–21 North American season delayed due to the COVID-19 pandemic, Jaks was signed to a try-out contract with Latvian-based KHL club, Dinamo Riga, on 23 August 2020.
 Jaks appeared in 17 contests with Dinamo, collecting 1 goal and 4 points before returning to the AHL and the Condors.
 In completing his first professional season, Jaks contributed two goals and 6 points from the blueline with the Condors.

 Jaks departed North America as a free agent and inked a one-year deal to rejoin the KHL, signing with the Russian club HC Sochi on July 19, 2021.